tompreston/generationzero-static/content/posts/bombay-mix-jake-ormrod.md

 date: '2018-01-31T11:17:26Z'
 title: Bombay Mix by Jake Ormrod
 ---
-it's in one of those bowls<br>
+it's in one of those bowls
-the little things<br>
+the little things
-with the name that sounds like mannequin<br>
+with the name that sounds like mannequin
-and i only bought it to speak to the barmaid<br>
+and i only bought it to speak to the barmaid
-but i should've picked a snack<br>
+but i should've picked a snack
-you don't have to eat by the handful<br>
+you don't have to eat by the handful
-it's undignified<br>
+it's undignified
-and i can see her interest wain with every mouthful<br>
+and i can see her interest wain with every mouthful